 Abraham's sacrifice

-Do not kill any person; God has prohibited that, except in the course of justice.
+Do not take a life; God has prohibited that, except in the course of justice.
 6:151

-Suppose you have a 12 year old son and you taught him all his life that stealing is wrong and that he should never steal any money for any purpose.
+Suppose you have a 12-year-old son and you taught him throughout his growing years that stealing is wrong and that he should never steal any money from anyone and for any purpose.
 Now suppose that one day you wish to test your son, would you test him by commanding him to go and steal some money for you?
-Would you command your own son to do what you taught him all his life that is wrong, to see how much he loves you?
+Would you command your son to do the exact opposite of what you taught him all his life to be a sin (to see how much he loves you)?

 First